With over 400 parks and gardens in Paris, you have more than enough green spaces to relax and picnic in the French capital.

 3. Jardin Des Serres d’Auteuil

-On the chance that it rains while you’re out and about in Paris, then you should pay a visit to the Jardin des Serres d’Auteuil.
+On the chance that it rains in Paris, then you should pay a visit to the Jardin des Serres d’Auteuil.

 It hosts lovely warm glasshouses filled with greenery.
 It also has a pretty fishpond filled with Japanese Carp that small children will surely enjoy!